Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Food Preparation

 Proper food preparation is the other key to successful cooking.
-If you suspect a baking
+If you suspect a

 problem, ask the cook to see the cooked food.
-If needed, ask the cook to prepare some food
+If needed, ask the cook to prepare

 for baking, and watch how the food is prepared.
-The following descriptions will assist you
+The following descriptions will

 in determining the problem.